casey/just/README.md

 `just` normally prints error messages when a recipe line fails.
 These error messages can be suppressed using the `[no-exit-message]`<sup>1.7.0</sup> attribute.
-You may find this especially useful with a recipe that recipe wraps a tool:
+You may find this especially useful with a recipe that wraps a tool:

 ```just
 git *args: